-230. As a result of Mr. Lidong's crusade, Mr. Puris and her team spent hundreds of hours modifying plans for 2021, including significant reorganizations to deliverables and teams, the elimination of various roles and multiple redesigns of the entire Global Business Marketing organization.
-Moreover, due to a lack of direction and insight from Mr. Lidong and Ms. Chen into exactly what they were looking for, the team had to redo its plan at least six times.
+- 242. As a result of Mr. Lidong's crusade which was, as explained below, at least partially driven by gender animus Ms. Puris and her team spent hundreds of hours modifying plans for 2021, including significant reorganizations to deliverables and teams, the elimination of various roles and multiple redesigns of the entire Global Business Marketing organization.

-231. These changes were made to accommodate significant cuts to the initially approved 179-person headcount (down to 105).

-232. While it was initially shared that regional business marketing organizations would also be impacted, these adjustments included minimal adjustments to regional staffing plans.
+Moreover, due to a lack of direction and insight from Mr. Lidong and Ms. Chen into exactly what they were looking for, the team had to redo its plan at least six times. - 243.
+These changes were made to accommodate significant cuts to the initially approved 179-person headcount (down to 105). - 244.
+While it was initially shared that regional business marketing organizations would also be impacted, these adjustments included minimal adjustments to regional staffing plans.

-233. Meanwhile, also during this time period, Mr. Lidong's animosity toward Ms.

-Puris resulted in a discriminatorily middling performance rating and a contrived witch hunt.

-234. Specifically, in January 2021, Ms. Puris' new Human Resources Business Partner, Carl Rivers ("Mr. Rivers") shared that he received feedback about Ms. Puris from her team members.
-In actuality, Mr. Rivers was actively soliciting negative feedback on Ms. Puris.

-235. Indeed, the following week, several team members told Ms. Puris that Mr. Rivers pressured them to make negative comments about her.

-236. Mr. Chandlee later told Ms. Puris that Mr. Rivers reached out to approximately 50 team members (more than half of her team at that time to solicit feedback, which is an absolutely preposterous number of people to speak with and would include numerous individuals with whom Ms. Puris rarely worked.

-237. Carly Zipp ("Ms. Zipp"), former Head of B2B Marketing, informed Ms. Puris that Mr. Rivers repeatedly pressured her to say negative things about Ms. Puris and that it made her very uncomfortable.
-Ms. Zipp reported Mr. Rivers' conduct to Mr. Chandlee, but no corrective action was taken.

-238. Moreover, the way in which the feedback was communicated was very gendered.
-In delivering the feedback, Ms. Puris was essentially accused of being demanding, defensive and a perfectionist to a fault, which are not only completely contrary to the feedback she received from her team, but also terms and notions that would never be used to negatively describe a man in the workplace.
+- 245. Meanwhile, also during this time period, Mr. Lidong's animosity toward Ms. Puris resulted in a discriminatorily middling performance rating and a contrived witch hunt. - 246.
+Specifically, in January 2021, Ms. Puris' new Human Resources Business Partner, Carl Rivers ("Mr. Rivers") shared that he received feedback about Ms. Puris from her team members.
+In actuality, Mr. Rivers was actively soliciting negative feedback on Ms. Puris. - 247.
+Indeed, the following week, several team members told Ms. Puris that Mr. Rivers pressured them to make negative comments about her. - 248.
+Mr. Chandlee later told Ms. Puris that Mr. Rivers reached out to approximately 50 team members (more than half of her team at that time) to solicit feedback, which is an absolutely preposterous number of people to speak with and would include numerous individuals with whom Ms. Puris rarely worked. - 249.
+Carly Zipp ("Ms. Zipp"), former Head of B2B Marketing, informed Ms. Puris that Mr. Rivers repeatedly pressured her to say negative things about Ms. Puris and that it made her very uncomfortable.
+Ms. Zipp reported Mr. Rivers' conduct to Mr. Chandlee, but no corrective action was taken. - 250.
+This witch hunt was plainly motivated by animus against Ms. Puris due to her sex.
+Indeed, the very way in which the feedback was communicated was very gendered.
+In delivering the feedback, Ms. Puris was essentially accused of being demanding, defensive and a perfectionist to a fault, which are not only completely contrary to the feedback she received from her team, but also terms and notions that would never be used to negatively describe a man in the workplace. - 251.
+During a February 4, 2021 conversation with Mr. Chandlee, Ms. Puris was told that she had a tendency to go from "being this ball of energy like the sun" to "like a dark star . . .

-239. During a February 4, 2021 conversation with Mr. Chandlee, Ms. Puris was told that she had a tendency to go from "being this ball of energy like the sun" to "like a dark star . . . the energy just gets sucked out of the room."
+the energy just gets sucked out of the room."
 In the same meeting, Mr. Chandlee told Ms. Puris that she was looking for people to treat her "warm and fuzzy."
-Again, these are never phrases or critique that would be presented to a male executive.
+Again, these are never phrases or critique that would be presented to a male executive and they, along with the other evidence, establish that all of the harassing treatment described herein was motivated at least in part by sex.